Skip to main content

 In our examples repository, we have an insurance dataset that can show a simple real-world use case of aggregations and hierarchy.

 In this example, two rollup tables are created.
-The first performs zero aggregations, but creates hierarchy from the region and age columns.
+The first performs zero aggregations, but creates a hierarchy from the region and age columns.
 The second calculates an aggregated average of the bmi and expenses columns.
-Each rollup table specifies true as the second argument to ensure constituent nodes at the leaf level are included.
+Each rollup table specifies include_constituents=True as the second argument to include the rows from the original table that made up each aggregation.

 import static io.deephaven.csv.CsvTools.readCsv